Bosnia and Herzegovina in the Eurovision Song Contest 2009: Internal selection

 On 15 November 2008, the broadcaster opened the submission period for artists and composers to submit their entries up until 20 December 2008.
 Artists were required to be citizens of Bosnia and Herzegovina, while songwriters could be of any nationality.
 79 submissions were received at the closing of the deadline, including an entry from 2006 Bosnian Eurovision entrant Hari Mata Hari.
 On 12 January 2009, BHRT announced that they had internally selected the band Regina to represent Bosnia and Herzegovina in Moscow with the song "Bistra voda" which was written by band member Aleksandar Čović.
 Band member Davor Ebner previously attempted to represent Bosnia and Herzegovina in the Eurovision Song Contest 2001, performed together with Grunti Bugli in the national final and placing joint seventh with the song "Ko mi te uze".
 The seven-member selection committee that determined Regina and the song to be performed at the contest consisted of Dejan Kukrić (Bosnian Head of Delegation at the Eurovision Song Contest), Jasmin Ferović (music editor at BH Radio 1), Adnan Mušanović (music producer of MP BHRT), Goran Kovačić (musician), Miroslav Maraus (composer and arranger), Damir Imamović (musician) and Mahir Sarihodžić (producer).

 "Bistra voda" was presented during a television special entitled BH Eurosong Show 2009 on 1 March 2009, which was held at the BHRT Studio A in Sarajevo and hosted by Dejan Kukrić, Maja Čengić and Aida Halilović.
 The show was broadcast on BHT 1 and BH Radio 1 as well as streamed online via the broadcaster's website bhrt.ba and the official Eurovision Song Contest website eurovision.tv.
-In addition to the presentation of the song, the show featured guest performances by 1964 Yugoslav Eurovision entrant Sabahudin Kurt, 1998 and 2009 Maltese Eurovision entrant Chiara, 2004 and 2009 Greek Eurovision entrant Sakis Rouvas, 2008 Bosnian Eurovision entrant Laka, 2009 Macedonian Eurovision entrant Next Time, 2009 Montenegrin Eurovision entrant Andrea Demirović, 2009 Slovenian Eurovision entrants Quartissimo and Martina Majerle, 2009 Turkish Eurovision entrant Hadise, and 2009 British Eurovision entrant Jade Ewen.
+In addition to the presentation of the song, the show featured guest performances by 1964 Yugoslav Eurovision entrant Sabahudin Kurt, 1998, 2005 and 2009 Maltese Eurovision entrant Chiara, 2004 and 2009 Greek Eurovision entrant Sakis Rouvas, 2006 Macedonian Eurovision entrant Elena Risteska, 2008 Bosnian Eurovision entrant Laka, 2009 Macedonian Eurovision entrant Next Time, 2009 Montenegrin Eurovision entrant Andrea Demirović, 2009 Slovenian Eurovision entrants Quartissimo and Martina Majerle, 2009 Turkish Eurovision entrant Hadise and 2009 British Eurovision entrant Jade Ewen.
 A Bosnian language version, English language version and Russian language version of the song were prepared, with the song being performed in Bosnian at the Eurovision Song Contest.